China–Syria relations: Diplomatic ties

-Syria did not recognize the People's Republic of China when it was founded in 1949.
+The First Syrian Republic did not recognize the People's Republic of China when it was founded in 1949.
 Following the Bandung Conference in 1955 their diplomatic relations improved which led to the sign of trade agreements.
-In 1956, Syria established a formal diplomatic relationship with China, becoming the second Arab country to do so.

-The relationship between China and Syria during the Cold War was grounded in the two countries support for the Non-Aligned Movement and their opposition to what they viewed as Western imperialism.
+In 1956, the Second Syrian Republic established a formal diplomatic relationship with the PRC, becoming the second Arab country to do so.
+The relationship between China and Ba'athist Syria during the Cold War was grounded in the two countries support for the Non-Aligned Movement and their opposition to what they viewed as Western imperialism.

+In 2004, Syrian President Bashar al-Assad visited China, the first visit by a Syrian head of state since the establishment of diplomatic relations.
 During the Syrian civil war, one of China's primary concerns was the involvement of Uyghur militants from Xinjiang.
 These militants gained combat experience from fighting the Syrian government and other factions.
 China deems these militants as becoming further radicalized and a potential threat if they return to China.In addition to more typical diplomatic ties, in the early stages of the Syrian civil war, China's Special Envoy on the Middle East Issue Wu Sike dealt with Syrian issues.
 His successor Gong Xiaosheng continued to make Syrian diplomatic issues a priority until 2016, when China appointed a separate Special Envoy for the Syrian Crisis, Xie Xiaoyan.
 On 2 September 2019, Zhai Jun was appointed as the Chinese Special Envoy to the Middle East Issue, succeeding Gong Xiaosheng.
 China engaged in some efforts to facilitate mediation during the Syrian Civil War, primarily through its embassy level officials.
 High-level diplomatic exchanges between China and Syria during the Civil War were minimal until Wang Yi's July 2021 visit to Syria.

 Syria participates in the China-Arab States Cooperation Forum (CASCF), which is the primary multilateral cooperation body between China and the Arab states.
 Although the Arab states primarily coordinate in CASCF through the Arab League, Syria coordinated individually between 2011 and 2023 due to the suspension of its Arab League membership.
 In 2023, Syria participated on CASCF summit in Chengdu as member of Arab League for the first time since 2011.

-In 2004, Syrian President Bashar al-Assad visited China, the first visit by a Syrian head of state since the establishment of diplomatic relations.
 President Assad made his second official visit to China between 21 and 26 September 2023, the first high-level encounter since the civil war.
 Assad alongside his wife Asma al-Assad attended the opening ceremony of the 19th Asian Games in Hangzhou.
 The next day he met CCP General Secretary Xi Jinping for in-depth talks, and also led a delegation of Syrian officials to discuss economic relations to rebuild war-torn Syria.
 Xi said relations between the two countries "have withstood the test of international changes" and China's foreign ministry remarked that Assad's visit will take bilateral relations to a "new level".
 On 22 September 2023, China and Syria jointly announced the establishment of a strategic partnership.